BetterAndroid/Hikage/docs-source/src/en/about/future.md

 > Features that `Hikage` may add later are included here.

-### Process AttrtibuteSet
+### Process AttributeSet

-`Hikage` will support processing `AttributeSet` in the future to dock with the original XML properties to implement the takeover of some third-party components that are not open to customization of layout properties in the code.
+`Hikage` will support processing `AttributeSet` in the future to interface with the original XML properties to implement the takeover of some third-party components that are not open to customization of layout properties in the code.

 `Hikage` currently supports automated creation of `XmlBlock`, but does not support the direct processing of customized `AttributeSet`.
-Because of its historical problems and high processing difficulty, it may compromise whether to continue to improve this function in the later stage.
+Because of its historical problems and high processing difficulty, it may be considered whether to continue to improve this function in later stages.

 > The following example